New pages

 Any regognition of raspiBackup development- and maintenance effort and support of raspiBackup is greatly appreciated.
 There exist following donation alternatives:

-3) Neither one: Just contact me per eMail (See Contact page) and we will find a solution.
-For example I already got some donations in a good old postal letter.
+4) Neither one: Just contact me with the per eMail above and we will find a solution.
+For example I already received multiple times donations in a good old postal letter.

 raspiBackup is developed primarily on a Linux desktop.
 But finally raspiBackup is tested on a real Raspberry.
 There exist various raspibian images on disk which are restrored with raspiBackup on a SD card and/or USB stick and then the new or changed functionality of raspiBackup ist tested manually.